kraglalbert/mcgill-swe-class-notes/COMP251-Winter2019/notes/2_Dynamic_Programming.md

 $P[n, k] = P[n-1, k] \cdotp k + P[n-1, k-1]$

 Where $P[n, k]$ represents the number of possible subset partitions for a list of size $n$.
-The $P[n-1, k]$ term represents the option where we place an element into an existing subset, and the $P[n-1, k-1]$ term represents the option where the element is placed into a new subset (and there are now $k-1​$ more subsets that we need to make).
+The $P[n-1, k]$ term represents the option where we place an element into an existing subset, and the $P[n-1, k-1]$ term represents the option where the element is placed into a new subset (and there are now $k-1$ more subsets that we need to make).

-It is important to note that the first term in the recurrence must be multiplied by $k​$.
+It is important to note that the first term in the recurrence must be multiplied by $k$.
 This is to account for all of the possible subsets that an element can be placed in.

 **Pseudocode:**